 Banner ads have been on the internet since 1994.
-But as time passed, the excessive use of internet banners have brought the noise from the traditional media into the digital world.
+But as time passed, the excessive use of internet banners has brought the noise from the traditional media into the digital world.
 And the increasing noise caused internet users to develop banner blindness.
-But that doesn’t mean banner ads are that because they are evolving.
+But that doesn’t mean banner ads are not evolving.
 A 2020 study shows us that contextual advertising causes 43% more neural engagement and 2.2 times better ad recall.

-So, it seems like a powerful marketing approach.
-But why should you care about it?
-That’s what we’ll cover today – how and why contextual advertising works.
+It is indeed a powerful marketing approach.
+So, in the following article, we’ll cover how and why contextual advertising works.

 Table of Contents